IHTSDO/snowstorm/README.md

 - Full history (depends on full RF2 import)
 - Read-only FHIR API :fire:

-### Authoring Use
+## Authoring Use
 Snowstorm also provides the terminology server API for the SNOMED International Authoring Platform.

-The Authoring Platform is used for the maintenance of the International Edition of SNOMED CT as well as nine national Extensions and several community content Extensions.
+The Authoring Platform is used for the maintenance of the International Edition of SNOMED CT as well as nine national Editions and several community content Extensions.

 ## Documentation